Welcome to the Diocese of Orlando Communications and Announcements section.

 For a flyer, click here.

 International students from the Dominican Republic who will be attending Bishop Moore High School are in need of host parents for the 2025-26 school year.
-Hosting a student enhances the lives of your own family members; it increases cultural awareness with your home and community: and it creates bonds that will last a lifetime in addition to helping educate the leaders of tomorrow.
+Hosting a student enhances the lives of your own family members; increases cultural awareness within your home and community: and it creates bonds that will last a lifetime in addition to helping educate the leaders of tomorrow.
 For more information, please contact Zwamy Parra at 407-246-4893.

 For a graphic, click here.